Springfield, Missouri, is home to an abundance of beautiful parks and gardens that showcase the natural beauty of the Ozarks.

 The 113-acre Nathanael Greene/Close Memorial Park is home to Springfield Botanical Gardens that features dozens of themed gardens, including hostas, daylilies, Asiatic lilies, iris, peonies, roses, dwarf conifers, ornamental grasses, native plants and more.
 The park also includes the Roston Butterfly House, Gray-Campbell Farmstead, Mizumoto Japanese Stroll Garden and Lake Drummond.
 The park connects to South Creek Greenway and includes other paved walking trails.

-Address: 2400 S. Scenic Ave., Springfield, MO 65807
+Address: 2400 S. Scenic Ave., Springfield

 Jordan Valley Park

-The crown jewel of downtown Springfield revitalization, Jordan Valley Park is adjacent to Jordan Valley Ice Park, Hammons Field and the Creamery, home of the Springfield Regional Arts Council.
+The crown jewel of downtown Springfield revitalization, Jordan Valley Park is adjacent to Brightspeed Ice Park, Hammons Field and the Creamery, home of the Springfield Regional Arts Council.
 A 12-acre green oasis in an urban area, Jordan Valley includes jumping fountains and stream, shaded picnic area, walking trail, outdoor amphitheater, unique children's play features, the K-Man interactive sculpture and five pieces from the Springfield Sculpture Walk.

-Address: 635 E. Trafficway St., Springfield, MO 65802
+Address: 635 E. Trafficway St., Springfield

 Wilsons Creek National Battlefield